2008 TC3

-' (Catalina Sky Survey temporary designation 8TA9D69) was an 80 t, 4.1 m diameter asteroid that entered Earth's atmosphere on October 7, 2008.
+' was an 80 t, 4.1 m diameter asteroid that entered Earth's atmosphere on October 7, 2008.
 It exploded at an estimated 37 km above the Nubian Desert in Sudan.
-Some 600 meteorites, weighing a total of 10.5 kg, were recovered; many of these belonged to a rare type known as ureilites, which contain, among other minerals, nanodiamonds.
+Some 600 meteorites, weighing a total of 10.5 kg, were recovered;

+many of these belonged to a rare type known as ureilites, which contain, among other minerals, nanodiamonds.

 It was the first time that an asteroid impact had been predicted before its entry into the atmosphere as a meteor.